cwchoi94/HDRegMfd/README.md

 data applications in the following paper:

-Choi, C. and Park, B. U. (2025+) High-dimensional Hilbert-Schmidt linear regression with Hilbert manifold variables.
-The Annals of Statistics.
+Choi, C. and Park, B. U. (2025+) High-dimensional Hilbert-Schmidt linear regression with Hilbert manifold variables. *The Annals of Statistics*.
 Accepted.

 ### GLM